 Because the original structure of the building was solid concrete, with poor thermal insulation, part of the restoration has been to line internally all external walls with 50mm of thermal insulation.
 Original skirting boards have been refitted, but unfortunately some of the internal woodwork of the original window frames has been hidden.

 The project was highly commended in the 2014 Railway Heritage Awards, shortlisted for the 2015 Scottish Civic Trust Angel Awards and won the 2015 ACoRP Award for Innovation in Community Rail.

 HSCIC is a community interest company limited by guarantee (company registration no. 07084801)

-Directors: Alastair Cook, Alison Henderson, Michael Willmot
+Directors: Anne Campbell, Alison Henderson, Michael Willmot